1inch/liquidity-protocol/docs/TechSpec.md

 ### Governance

-We also introduced configuration of all the pool parameters via governance.
-Some parameters are specific to each pool and some are shared over all the pools.
-Mooniswap V2 uses liquid governance to determine resulting values of parameters.
+We also introduced the configuration of all pool parameters via governance.
+Some parameters are specific to each pool and some are shared over all pools.
+Mooniswap V2 uses liquid governance to determine the resulting parameters' values.
 Votes are gradually applied over a fixed period of 1 day.

 #### Pool parameters

-* fee [0% ..
+* `fee` [0% ..
 10%]
-* slippageFee [0% ..
+* `slippageFee` [0% ..
 100%] (of slippage)
-* decayPeriod [15 sec ..
+* `decayPeriod` [15 sec ..
 1 hour]

 #### Factory parameters